 For Franz Josef Glacier helicopter and hiking tours, there’s a minimum age limit of 8 years old and a minimum weight limit of 30 kilograms (66 lbs).
 This is because you need to be able to walk for at least two hours and carry a daypack.
 A moderate fitness level is also required for these tours.

 So, all in all, Franz Josef is a great place for families to visit and there are plenty of activities that both adults and children can enjoy together.

 10. Is Franz Josef Glacier worth visiting?

-Absolutely – in fact, it’s one of my favorite-ever experiences in New Zealand.
-It’s absolutely stunning and feels like a real adventure.
+Absolutely – in fact, it’s one of my favorite experiences in New Zealand.
+It’s stunning and is a truly unique adventure!

 Travel Insurance Has Your Back!